jnozzi/cocoadev.com/markdown/SimulatingKeyPressesInBackgroundApplications.md

 I can certainly globally post keyboard events, but they go to the frontmost app.
 I already have it so that certain key presses are grabbed and a message is piped to RDC.
 I just don't know how to simulate the key press.

-Incidentally, I'm doing this using General/APEs and via manipulating the carbon event loop.
+Incidentally, I'm doing this using APEs and via manipulating the carbon event loop.

--General/VinayVenkatesh
+-VinayVenkatesh